 - Did you know?

-- Most of the best places to ski in Manitoba are maintained exclusively by not-for-profit, volunteer run ski clubs.
+- Many of the best places to ski in Manitoba are maintained exclusively by not-for-profit volunteer-run ski clubs.

 - It costs thousands of dollars each year to keep trails cleared, drained, levelled, signed, packed & track set (again and again), snow machines and grooming implements purchased, stored, fuelled & repaired (again and again).

-- There is in most cases a minimum trail fee that all skiers should pay and all clubs will very gladly accept donations from satisfied skiers!
+- In most cases, there is a minimum trail fee that all skiers should pay.
+All clubs will also very gladly accept donations from satisfied skiers!
 Find out who is maintaining the trails you enjoy and consider contributing.

 Skier sign-in is now required at some trails.